Three questions after abortion and one after miscarriage

 A medical abortion -- the abortion pill -- can only be used for very early pregnancies, and passing the small amount of uterine lining (even though I know it can look like a lot) and the incredibly tiny gestational sac, nor the medications used for a medical abortion, are not things which have anything to do with the glands involved with vaginal lubrication or the muscles of the vagina.
 Effectively, while the bleeding and cramping tends to be heavier for a day, a medical abortion doesn't do anything different to your body that your regular period does.

-And seriously, you don't even want to get me started on cosmetic labial or vaginal surgeries for totally healthy women without an actual genital injury.
+And seriously, you don't even want to get me started on cosmetic labial or vaginal surgeries for totally healthy people without an actual genital injury.
 I wouldn't endorse anyone going that route regardless, but know that there is not yet a surgery which makes the vaginal canal (rather than just the opening) smaller or tighter, and even if there was, it'd not be necessary.
 The vagina is a muscle, and a strong one.
 If you feel like the tone of those muscles isn't what it could be, you can work on that with Kegel exercises, when you're not having sex, with masturbation and/or during sex with a partner.

 I would be sure you are current with your sexual healthcare.
 If you are having increased discharges all the time, you want to be sure, for instance, that you don't have them due to an infection like Chlamydia or a bacterial infection.
 If you get a clean bill of health on that score, you can rest assured that this is all normal.
 Lubrication is healthy, and so is the vagina loosening with arousal and relaxation, but if you're finding these things change your experience of sex, you may just need to make some changes to the sex that you're having.
 That may mean adding other activities to your sex life besides intercourse, experimenting with new positions or dynamics during intercourse.
 It also sounds to me like you might need to just revisit your own sexuality, separate from your partner: how about investing some extra time in your own masturbation?

 Additionally, if you feel bad about your procedures -- and it sounds like you do -- or the situations they were brought about by, your feelings may have something to do with how you're feeling about sex.
-It's not at all atypical for women to be less excited about or satisfied with sex after abortion or childbirth.
+It's not at all atypical for people to be less excited about or satisfied with sex after abortion or childbirth.
 So much of our sexuality is really about what's going on in our hearts and minds, with reflections of that acutely felt in our bodies.
 If you feel conflicted about sex, your body or your genitals, that's going to tend to be mirrored in your sexual experiences.

 One more thing?
 You don't have to promise me or anyone else you will never have another abortion.

 If you feel that, for yourself, it's just not right for you to have any more, okay.
 But as far as the rest of us are concerned, it's just not our business.
-Women know what we need to do, we know when it is and is not right for us to bring a child into the world, and we know what a big decision that is.
+People with uteruses know what we need to do, we know when it is and is not right for us to bring a child into the world, and we know what a big decision that is.
 I trust you to make the choices that are right for you, any pregnancy, and for any children you may or may not birth, and I trust in the choices you have made.
-I can only presume that, like most women, you decided to abort after thinking about all of your options and thoughtfully and carefully made the best choice you could.
+I can only presume that, like most people who choose abortion, you decided to abort after thinking about all of your options and thoughtfully and carefully made the best choice you could.
 That's what's important in making reproductive choices and what makes them good ones: not that a given choice was made or not made, but that whatever choice was the best one you felt you could make for yourself and a child.

 In other words, I'm certainly not disappointed in you, and I hope that you can get to a place where you're no longer disappointed in yourself, either.